savieee/Soft-robotics-controllers/README.md

 # Soft bistable valve
+A soft bistable valve is a device that has a membrane that opens or closes tubing depending on the way the membrane is flipped; acting analogously to a MOSFET transistor in an electrical circuit.

+## Link to supplemental resources:
 This file contains links to the supplemental information on how to construct the Soft B\bistable valve.
 I also includes important physical considerations for the operation of the valve.

-## Link to supplemental resources:
 * Soft Non-Volatile Memory for Non-Electronic Information Storage in Soft Robots
 M.P.
 Nemitz, C.K.
 Abrahamsson, L. Wille, D.J.
 Preston, A.A.
 Stokes, G.M.
 Whitesides
 [IEEE Soft Robotics Conference, New Haven, 2020](https://cpb-us-w2.wpmucdn.com/wp.wpi.edu/dist/e/484/files/2021/09/Soft_Non-Volatile_Memory_for_Non-Electronic_Information_Storage_in_Soft_Robots.pdf)